cpchalk/gpcheckx/README.md

 uses this word acceptor to then extract more word differences to add to diff2.
-But these extra word differences result in the building of a large word acceptor of 220000+ states.
+But a word acceptor built with these extra word differences is again large with 220000+ states.
 So we resume the cycle of adding diagonals to the diff2 word difference set and compare word acceptors to try and build a smaller word acceptor again.